Knowing how to make ethical food choices

 Food deserts are urban neighborhoods where access to fresh and affordable food is limited.
 Instead of grocery stores, these areas are often filled with fast-food outlets and convenience stores offering highly processed, nutrient-poor options.

-- Low-income families frequently have to choose between paying for food or other necessities, such as rent and utilities.
+• Low-income families frequently have to choose between paying for food and other necessities, such as rent and utilities.

 Innovative Solutions for Food Equity